 If you are pregnant, think you are pregnant or breastfeeding you should tell your GP or travel clinic before having any vaccinations.
 It’s unlikely that you will be given any vaccinations, however this is decided on a case-by-case/risk basis.

 This varies on the vaccinations you need and the country where you live.
-In many countries some vaccinations are free as part of a general population vaccination programme generally free (such as cholera and typhoid), however there will be others that you need to pay for yellow fever.
+In many countries some vaccinations are free as part of a general population vaccination programme, however there will be others that you need to pay for.

 More information about travel vaccinations and those which are free for UK residents is available on the NHS website.